 Overview

 Prep team skiers train in both classic and skate techniques and have the option to participate in dryland and on-snow training camps.
-No ski experience is required for participation.
-SVSEF has transportation options available to and from practice.
-Transportation questions should be directed to kelley@svsef.org.
+Whether beginner or returning athletes, all levels of ski ability are welcome.

 Transportation questions should be directed to kelley@svsef.org.